 Guides for the Jewelry, Precious Metals, and Pewter Industries, proposed revisions; Federal Trade Commission; 16 CFR Part 23, 2015.
 Link to excerpt.

-A Simple Procedure to Separate Natural from Synthetic Amethyst on the Basis of Twinning: Robert Crowningshield, Cornelius Hurlbut, and C. W. Fryer, article in the Fall 1986 issue of Gems and Gemology, pages 130-139.
+A Simple Procedure to Separate Natural from Synthetic Amethyst on the Basis of Twinning: by Robert Crowningshield, Cornelius Hurlbut, and C. W. Fryer, Gems & Gemology, Fall 1986, pages 130-139.

 Amethyst as a Healing Stone?